sagarhodar/CSV_EDITOR_PRO/README.md

 ---

+## 📌 HOW TO USE

+Save CSV_EDITOR_PRO.ps1 to local windows system and right click and choose "Run with powershell" DONE!!

+---

 ## 📌 Overview

 CSV EDITOR PRO is a compact CSV editing tool focused on quick cell editing, column-level filtering, and fast keyboard-driven workflows.
 It works with UTF-8 CSV files and provides features to open, edit, filter, and export CSV data while keeping control of rows and columns.